-Yin Yoga Poses For Beginners – The 7 Yin Yoga Poses To Learn First
+Yin Yoga Pose For Beginners: The 7 Yin Postures To Learn First

 According to the ancient yogic texts of Patanjali, Lord Shiva was teaching an astounding 8,400,000 yoga postures!
-But not to worry, as a Yin yoga practitioner, you do not need to master nearly that many yoga poses.
-Especially when we are talking about Yin yoga poses for beginners because really, there are only seven.
+But not to worry, if we're talking about Yin yoga poses, there are only seven foundational Yin yoga poses for beginners that yogis should learn first.

-Because of the intentional long holds of Yin yoga, as it pertains to memorizing yoga poses, Yin may be a bit easier than some other styles of yoga.
-In Yin yoga there are only seven basic Yin poses to remember.
+Because of the intentional long holds of Yin yoga, the basic Yin yoga poses may be a bit easier to remember than some other styles of yoga.

 Article content: